-Alternatively to the top-down and bottom-up strategies, \citet{Liu2017} developed the \textit{in-order} transition system for constituency parsing.
-We adapt this algorithm to parse task-oriented utterances.
-More in detail, the proposed in-order transition system comprises: \begin{itemize} \item State configurations with the same form as the bottom-up algorithm (\textit{i.e.,} {$c=\langle {\Sigma} , {B}, f \rangle$}). \item In the initial configuration $c_0$, the buffer stores the whole user utterance, the stack is empty and $f$ value is \textit{false}. \item Final configurations will have the form {$c=\langle [I], \emptyset, \textit{true} \rangle$}.
-Similarly to the bottom-up approach, the in-order algorithm could endlessly create further constituents on top of the intent node left in the stack.
-Therefore, it is necessary a flag to indicate that the parsing process is done.

-\item The available transitions are borrowed from the top-down and bottom-up algorithms, but some of them have a different behavior or are applied in a different order:
+\paragraph{In-order transition system} Alternatively to the top-down and bottom-up strategies, \citet{Liu2017} introduced the \textit{in-order} transition system for constituency parsing.
+We have tailored this algorithm for parsing task-oriented utterances.
+Specifically, the proposed in-order transition system consists of: \begin{itemize} \item Configurations maintain the same format as the bottom-up algorithm (\textit{i.e.,} {$c=\langle {\Sigma} , {B}, f \rangle$}). \item In the initial configuration $c_0$, the buffer contains the entire user utterance, the stack is empty, and the value of $f$ is \textit{false}. \item Final configurations take the form {$c=\langle [I], \emptyset, \textit{true} \rangle$}.
+Similar to the bottom-up approach, the in-order algorithm may continue creating additional constituents above the intent node left on the stack indefinitely.
+Hence, a flag is necessary to indicate the completion of the parsing process. \item The available transitions are adopted from both top-down and bottom-up algorithms, but some of them exhibit different behaviors or are applied in a different order:

-\begin{itemize} \item A \textsc{Non-Terminal-}\textit{L} transition is used for pushing a non-terminal symbol \textit{L} to the stack, driving the system from state configurations with the form $\langle {\Sigma}, B, \textit{false} \rangle$ to $\langle {\Sigma | L }, B , \textit{false} \rangle$.
-However, unlike the top-down transition system, it can only be applied if the first child node of the future constituent is fully created on top of the stack.
-In addition, it has to satisfy other task-specific constraints for generating valid TOP representations:
+\begin{itemize} \item A \textsc{Non-Terminal-}\textit{L} transition involves pushing a non-terminal symbol \textit{L} onto the stack, transitioning the system from state configurations represented as $\langle {\Sigma}, B, \textit{false} \rangle$ to $\langle {\Sigma | L }, B , \textit{false} \rangle$.
+However, unlike the top-down algorithm, this transition can only occur if the initial child node of the upcoming constituent is fully constructed on top of the stack.
+Furthermore, it must meet other task-specific constraints to generate valid TOP representations: